Rosalind Shand: Childhood

-Rosalind had two younger siblings: Henry Cubitt, who succeeded his father as the 4th Baron Ashcombe and Jeremy Cubitt, who died in 1958 at the age of 30.
+Rosalind had two younger siblings: Henry Cubitt, who succeeded his father as the 4th Baron Ashcombe, and Jeremy Cubitt, who died in 1958 at the age of 30.

 Her family was the aristocratic and wealthy Cubitt family, which founded the Cubitt construction company.
 She was a goddaughter of Dame Margaret Greville and inherited some of her fortune.

 Rosalind was named by the press as the 1939 'Debutante of the Year'.
-She had her debutante ball on 6 July 1939 at the Holland House in Kensington, London.
-It was attended by more than a thousand guests including famous playwright and composer Noël Coward and royals King George VI and Queen Elizabeth.
-The ball was described as the last grand and great ball held at the house before it was destroyed during the Second World War.
+She had her debutante ball on 6 July 1939 at Holland House in Kensington, London.
+It was attended by more than a thousand guests including King George VI and Queen Elizabeth, and Noël Coward.
+The ball was the last such event held at the house before it was destroyed during the Second World War.

 Marriage and children

-Rosalind met her future husband Major Bruce Middleton Hope Shand (1917–2006), son of English journalist Philip Morton Shand and his first wife Edith Marguerite Harrington at the end of the Second World War.
+Rosalind met her future husband Major Bruce Middleton Hope Shand (1917–2006), son of English journalist Philip Morton Shand and his first wife Edith Marguerite Harrington, at the end of the Second World War.
 He later retired from the British Army after winning two Military Crosses and being a German prisoner of war.
 They married on 2 January 1946 at St Paul's Church, Knightsbridge in London.
-The couple bought a country house, The Laines in Plumpton, East Sussex and also maintained another house in South Kensington.
+The couple bought a country house, The Laines in Plumpton, East Sussex, and also maintained another house in South Kensington.